 12. Afflicted Graverobber, Ancient Soldier Varg, and Cerah the Old Explorer

 Now we are getting to the really difficult bosses.
-These 3 NPCs that you have to beat to actually get credit for the boss is very hard.
+These 3 NPCs you must beat to get credit for the boss are very hard.
 One easy way to defeat them is to go into the water and split them up to make it easier to fight them.
-They can all be poisoned and take bleed damage so take advantage of that for the fight as well.
+They can all be poisoned and take bleed damage so take advantage of that for the fight.

 Interesting Fact – There are no item descriptions or dialogue regarding these three warriors.
-From their worn items and armor we can guess that they were all grave robbers come to the Sunken Kingdom in search of treasure.
+From their worn items and armor, we can guess that they were all grave robbers who came to the Sunken Kingdom in search of treasure.

 11. Smelter Demon

-Ugg, this boss is really annoying.
-He constantly hits you with his flame sword, and always boosts his damage.
-Not to mention his minuscule boss arena that only takes 1 roll to get to the opposite side.
+Ugg, this boss is annoying.
+He constantly hits you with his flame sword and always boosts your damage.
+Not to mention his minuscule boss arena that only takes one roll to get to the opposite side.
 Also, just trying to get to him through Iron Keep can be a nightmare.
-When you get to this boss, make sure you kick him in the butt for me.
+When you get to this boss, kick him in the butt for me.

 Interesting Fact – The Smelter Demon is a mass of iron that has been given a soul.
 When the Old Iron King acquired the power to grant life to heaps of iron, he molded a great array of metallic automatons.

 The Demon in the Iron Passage is the same as the regular Smelter Demon, but the color is blue.
 He can jump into the air and make an AoE attack that can damage you immensely.
 Thankfully, the boss arena is a little bigger, but that does not make it an easier fight.
 Be thankful that you can get hits in when you can.
 Make sure you try to get your timing perfect.